View All

 Other ODBC, Web API, R, Python, etc. Allows for custom connections to any source that supports ODBC or custom queries.

-20. How would you describe a Power BI dashboard?
+17. How would you describe a Power BI dashboard?

-A: A Power BI dashboard is a single, interactive canvas that provides a high-level view of your data through visualizations like charts, graphs, and maps.
+A Power BI dashboard is a single, interactive canvas that provides a high-level view of data through visualizations like charts, graphs, and maps.
 It aggregates data from multiple sources, offering real-time insights at a glance.

 Dashboards in Power BI allow users to monitor key metrics and make data-driven decisions efficiently.

-Power BI dashboards typically feature:
+Power BI dashboards typically feature the following:

-Example: A sales manager might use a Power BI dashboard to view key metrics such as sales performance, regional comparisons, and product trends.
+Example: A sales manager might use a Power BI dashboard to view key metrics, such as sales performance, regional comparisons, and product trends.
 Each element on the dashboard updates dynamically as the data changes, allowing for quick, informed decision-making.

-21. How are relationships between tables established in Power BI Desktop?
+18. How are relationships between tables established in Power BI Desktop?

-A: In Power BI Desktop, relationships between tables are established through a process called modeling, where you connect different tables based on common fields (columns).
+In Power BI Desktop, relationships between tables are established through a process called modeling, where you connect different tables based on common fields (columns).
 This allows Power BI to combine data from multiple sources into a single, unified report.

-Here’s how relationships are typically set up:
+Here’s how relationships in Power PI desktop are typically set up:

-• Using a Common Column: Relationships are built by identifying a common column in two or more tables, typically using keys like ProductID, CustomerID, or OrderID.
+Relationships are built by identifying a common column in two or more tables, typically using keys like ProductID, CustomerID, or OrderID.

 The column in one table (the primary table) is related to the corresponding column in another table (the secondary table).

-• Creating Relationships: In Power BI Desktop, go to the Model view.
+In Power BI Desktop, go to the Model view.
 Drag a column from one table and drop it onto the matching column of another table.

 Power BI will automatically create the relationship if the columns share the same data type.
 You can manually define relationships by right-clicking in the Model view and selecting "Manage Relationships."